spacecloud-io/space-docs/content/essentials/subscriptions/live-query.md

 Data pushed down in live query have the following fields:

-- **type:** The type of operation which has resulted into Space Cloud pushing down data.
+- **type:** The type of operation which has resulted in Space Cloud pushing down data.
 Possible values are - `initial`, `insert`, `update`, and `delete`. `initial` is only applicable when Space Cloud is pushing the initial data down.
 - **payload:** The concerned document/object. `null` for `delete` operation.
 - **docId:** The unique id of the corresponding document/object.
-In case of MongoDB it's the `_id` field of the concerned document and in case of SQL databases, it's the `id` of the concerned record.
+In case of MongoDB it's the `_id` field of the concerned document, and in case of SQL databases, it's the `id` of the concerned record.
-- **time:** The timestamp of the operation in miilis.
+- **time:** The timestamp of the operation in milliseconds.

 ## Subscribing to changes only
 In case you are interested in only the changes and not the initial values, pass the `options.skipInitial` argument to the live query: